EvanPiro/foundry-contracts/specs/simple-stable.md

 3. is willing to hold onto it for that duration
 I want USD spending power, so that I can draw some kind of liquid value from ETH while still owning it long term.

+As an arbitrager, I would like to run a scheduled script that makes me money.

 ## Contracts

 ### Position